 DIY: Create your own Maison Fauve hair bow barrette

-Add a touch of poetry to your hairstyle with our latest DIY tutorial: a hair bow barrette to make yourself with our sublime Maison Fauve fabrics.
-Easy to make, this sewing project is ideal for beginners and enthusiasts alike who want to stylishly enhance their fabric scraps.
+Add a touch of poetry to your hairstyle with our latest DIY tutorial: a bow barrette to make yourself with our beautiful Maison Fauve fabrics.
+Easy to make, this sewing project is ideal for beginners and enthusiasts alike who want to enhance their fabric scraps with style.

-Don't forget to scroll to the bottom for all the product links and helpful tips!
+Don't forget to scroll down to find all product links and useful tips!

 An ideal sewing project for beginners

-This is a very easy and quick project to sew, which uses little fabric, suitable for both beginners and experienced seamstresses.
+It's a very easy and quick project to sew, which uses little fabric, suitable for both beginner and experienced sewers.

-In this article, I'll walk you through each sewing step with detailed explanations and diagrams, from preparing the pieces to attaching the barrette clip.
-I'll also provide a template for the bow pattern pieces and explain how to position them on the fabric.
+In this article, I will describe each sewing step with detailed explanations and diagrams, from preparing the pieces to attaching the barrette clip.
+I will also provide you with the pattern pieces for the bow and explain how to position them on the fabric.

 What fabric should I use to sew my pretty bow?

-In this tutorial, we show you how to make an elegant and trendy bow , to attach to a clip barrette.
-We have designed this DIY in three Maison Fauve fabrics which reveal all the beauty of the shape:
+In this tutorial, we will show you how to make an elegant and trendy bow, to be attached to a clip barrette.
+We designed this DIY in three Maison Fauve fabrics that reveal all the beauty of the shape:

 -

-The Poésie Bois de Rose jacquard , both soft and structured, for a romantic and refined look.
+Poésie Bois de Rose jacquard, soft and structured at the same time, for a romantic and refined look.

 -

-The Lunares Encre polka dot fabric , which plays with contrast and gives an irresistible retro style.
+Lunares Encre polka dot fabric, which plays with contrast and gives an irresistible retro style.

 -

-The Rouge Tango tencel satin , fluid and luminous, for a chic and daring effect.
+Tango Red tencel satin, fluid and luminous, for a chic and daring effect.

 Each material brings a different personality to your accessory.
-We recommend soft fabrics to create a bow that drapes beautifully, such as cotton, viscose, silk, a fine and very supple tailored wool, or lightweight denim like our Macadam denim.
+We recommend flexible fabrics to obtain a beautifully draped bow, such as cotton, viscose, silk, fine and very flexible tailored wool, or light denim like our Macadam denim.

 Everything you need to sew my bow barrette